 YOPBC supports students’ participation in their school orchestras, district and all-state opportunities, and community music groups and activities.
 However, students and parents are responsible to plan accordingly to minimize the number of absences from YOPBC.
-A yearly schedule has been given in advance, so please plan accordingly.
-If a child must miss regular Sunday afternoon rehearsals for school activities, sports or other elective activities, we ask you to reconsider participation in the YOPBC.
+A schedule has been given in advance, so please plan accordingly.
+If a child must regularly miss Sunday afternoon rehearsals for school activities, sports, or other elective activities, we ask you to reconsider participation in the YOPBC.

 YOPBC awards Community Service Hours at the conclusion of each season.
 Any student who fails to adhere to the YOPBC attendance policy will have his or her hours forfeited.

 Failure to attend a concert is grounds for immediate dismissal from the ensemble and may affect future ensemble placement.
 Students are expected to be ready to begin sound checks on time.
 At the discretion of the conductor and music director, students who arrive late or miss sound checks/rehearsals maybe ineligible to perform at concert(s).
 Furthermore, all students are expected to stay for the entire concert performance.